VoW314/Div2StatML/README.md

 # Division 2 Best Personal Gear (WIP)

-I was bored and frusturated with not being able to properly defeat mini-bosses in this game.
-Therefore, I decided to find a stat sheet online, and then bias the data with the traits I desire.
-Using this I found that I do not have the proper set-up of weapon attributes that I would like to have.

-Used data normalization mainly.
-Sklearn section just used as a secondary proof

-For my build, I prefer a high damage and RPM.
-I also prefer damage to armor or headshot damage modifiers.
+I was frusturated with not being able to properly defeat bosses in the Division 2.
+I also could not find properly updated information on the types of gear or items to use.
+With no other ideas, I decided to use statistics and sklearn to optimize my in game gear.
+Using statistics and sklearn I weighted the data to fit my needs for my playstyle.
+I enjoy playing a very high damage build and being anti-armor.

 ## TODO:
- - Adding more attributes
- - Adding gear stats so its not just weapon based
+ - Taking into account buffs associated with certain playstyles
+ - Finding more updated data sheets (if it exists) to make sure all data is relavent.

 Started: 6/9/24
-Last updated 6/10/24
+Last updated 9/4/24